assimp/assimp-docs/source/usage/use_the_lib.rst

 Overview
 --------

-assimp provides a self-contained reimplementation of Blender's so called SDNA system (http://www.blender.org/development/architecture/notes-on-sdna/).
+assimp provides a self-contained reimplementation of Blender's so called SDNA system ( `Notes on SDNA http://www.blender.org/development/architecture/notes-on-sdna/`_ ).
 SDNA allows Blender to be fully backward and forward compatible and to exchange files across all platforms.
 The BLEND format is thus a non-trivial binary monster and the loader tries to read the most of it, naturally limited by the scope of the #aiScene output data structure.